|

 Billy

-Tuter, a graphic artist who now works for the Baptist Messenger,
+Tuter, a graphic artist who then worked for the Baptist Messenger,

 scanned old photographs Gene was able to locate.
 These were manually